mhewedy/spring-data-jpa-mongodb-expressions/README.md

 ### Learn more

-For quick start see [this Medium post](https://mohewedy.medium.com/using-mongodb-query-syntax-to-query-relational-database-in-java-57701f0b0f0) or [dev.to post](https://dev.to/mhewedy/using-mongodb-query-syntax-to-query-relational-database-in-java-49hf) or see [this demo example on Github](https://github.com/springexamples/spring-data-jpa-mongodb-expressions-demo).
+For a quick start see [this Medium post](https://mohewedy.medium.com/using-mongodb-query-syntax-to-query-relational-database-in-java-57701f0b0f0) or [dev.to post](https://dev.to/mhewedy/using-mongodb-query-syntax-to-query-relational-database-in-java-49hf) or see [this demo example on Github](https://github.com/springexamples/spring-data-jpa-mongodb-expressions-demo).